masamitsu-murase/ocraruby/README.md

   This includes frequently used (and my favorite) standard libraries except for network libraries.
   Please refer to `src/ocra_loader_libs.rb` to find included libraries.
   This also includes [AutoIt](http://www.autoitscript.com/site/autoit/).
-  You can use AutoIt COM as follows:
+  You can use AutoIt COM *without* registering via regsvr32.exe as follows:

 ```ruby
 # AutoIt sample